isabella232/affwp-generator/README.md

 ### Generate Orders Using A Mix of Existing and Nonexisting Data

-If you want to generate orders using both _existing_ and _nonexisting_ data, you can use the `orders` method with other generators:
+If you want to generate orders using both _existing_ and _nonexisting_ data, you can use the `orders` method with other generators.

+Unlike `transactions`, `orders` generates data using an array of existing users, affiliates, and products.
+These items can be retrieved using a database query, or with any other generator method that returns an array of generated IDs.

+The example below generates users and products, but retrieves 10 active affiliates from the database instead of generating 10 random affiliates.

 ```php
 <?php